Opel Flextreme: Overview

-It is based on the same GM E-Flex series hybrid platform used in the Chevrolet Volt, but using a diesel rather than gasoline engine.
+It is based on the same GM E-Flex series hybrid platform used in the Chevrolet Volt, but using a diesel rather than petrol engine.
 It can travel 55 km on its lithium-ion battery before a small diesel engine starts charging the battery.

 The Opel Flextreme is a small family car with a 5-door hatchback body styling with 5 seats.